Logo of the website

 The last thing you can do is search for security news about the service.
 If you discover the service has significant security leaks, you probably do not want to invest your money there!

 Finally, I would also be careful about services that do not disclose anything about their security.
-I believe that every Robo-Advisor should have at least one information page on its security.
+I believe that every Robo-advisor should have at least one information page on its security.

 Access to your money